 Automatic Voter Registration

-Automatic voter registration makes two transformative changes to voter registration.
-Eligible citizens who interact with government agencies are registered to vote unless they decline, and agencies transfer voter-registration information electronically to election officials.
-These two changes would create a seamless process that will be more convenient and less error-prone for voters, agency staff, and election officials.
-This reform has the potential to boost registration rates, clean up the rolls, save money, make voting more convenient, and reduce the potential for voter fraud.
+Automatic voter registration makes two transformative, yet simple, changes to voter registration: Eligible citizens who interact with government agencies are registered to vote unless they decline, and agencies transfer voter registration information electronically to election officials.
+These two changes create a seamless process that is more convenient and less error-prone for both voters and government officials.
+This policy boosts registration rates, cleans up the rolls, makes voting more convenient, and reduces the potential for voter fraud, all while lowering costs.

-In March 2015, Oregon was the first to pass a breakthrough law to automatically register eligible citizens who have driver’s licenses (except those who decline),and has already seen big registration increases.
-California's legislature passed a bill modeled on Oregon’s law in September 2015, which was signed by the Governor in October.
-California estimates that the state has 6.6 million eligible but unregistered voters.
+In March 2015, Oregon became the first to pass a breakthrough law to automatically register eligible citizens who have driver’s licenses (except those who decline).
+The state has already seen significant registration increases since implementing the policy in January 2016.
+California — with its estimated 6.6 million eligible but unregistered voters — was the next to pass automatic registration, adopting the policy in October 2015.